dfe-analytical-services/ees-analytics-data/analytics-dashboard/README.md

 ### Tests

-Tests can be run locally using `shinytest2::test_app("analytics-dashboard")`.
+Tests can be run locally by using `shinytest2::test_app("analytics-dashboard")`.
 You should do this regularly to check that the tests are passing against the code you are working on.

 The tests use data in the `analytics-dashboard/test/testdata/` folder, to regenerate this data look at the `analytics-dashboard/tests/testdata-generator.R` script.